dvreeze/pagilaapp/README.md

 Note that dependencies are both described in Maven POM files and Java Modules.
 They represent different perspectives on dependencies, and should not contradict each other.
-Java Modules know nothing about dependency versions or Maven coordinates, whereas Maven does not describe modules and their dependencies using Java language features.
+Java Modules know nothing about dependency versions or Maven coordinates, whereas Maven does not know anything about individual Java packages and their interdependencies.
+Moreover, Java Modules are part of the Java language, unlike Maven build definitions (i.e. POM files).

 Obviously, Java Modules describe required modules ("inputs") and exported packages ("outputs").
 Furthermore, they may also be "context-aware", in the sense that specific packages are opened or exported to specific modules.
 The extent to which this is done may depend on the "role" of the module.
 Is it a module to be used anywhere, without making any assumptions about its context?
 Or is it a module that is used in a specific context, such as a Spring application?
 Libraries are different from application modules in this respect.
+In the case of Java Modules making up the JDK APIs, these modules are aware of the JDK as context, in the sense that they often export packages to other JDK modules.